 Sun Selects – Analysing The Effectiveness of Affiliate Content in News Media

-Over the first 8 months of this year an average 22% visibility was lost across all UK newspaper web domains.
+Over the first 8 months of 2020 an average 22% visibility was lost across all UK newspaper web domains.
 Content strategies vary across websites which means some sites have been affected more than others.
 Paywalls, paid content, advertising and social platforms and affiliate marketing also affect the financial impact that those lost search clicks have.
 One affiliate marketing project being tested by The Sun was highlighted in an article on Digiday recently and by diving down into the data, we can see if it’s working, or not.
 We also compare it to other newspaper affiliate content projects.

 The affiliate marketing technique used by Sun Selects is not new.
 Amazon have been running their affiliate services for nearly 25 years and the use of affiliate marketing on The Sun is also well established.
 Other newspapers have worked for years with affiliate schemes too and it makes sense to try it.
 If a company has a good content process and a high distribution, why not?